proinsias/proinsias.github.io/_posts/2017/2017-02-02-Tmux-Tmux-in-your-tmux.md

 ---
 layout: single
-title: 'Tmux: tmux in your tmux'
+title: "Tmux: tmux in your tmux"
 date: 2017-02-02
 last_modified_at: 2023-04-26 13:22:37
 excerpt: Use your prefix twice to access inner tmux instance